alden12/rxfm/README.md

 ```

 ## Conditionally Displaying Components
 We can conditionally add a component using the `switchMap` operator function.
-(This should not be used for generating component arrays, see the next section.)
+You may also be tempted to use switchMap to create an array of components, but `mapToComponents` should instead be used in this case (see the next section).
 ```typescript
 import { Div } from 'rxfm';
 import { timer } from 'rxjs';